 Located in South Iceland, the Fjallsarlon glacier lagoon Iceland is the little brother of the famous Jokulsarlon.
 When we think of Iceland, we imagine fjords or volcanoes, but Iceland is also covered by very large glaciers that create lagoons and produce icebergs.
 Below is my guide to help you plan your visit.

 Why visit the Fjallsarlon glacier lagoon in Iceland?

 Fjallsárlón is a glacier lake, also called lagoon, from the glacier system of Vatnajökull.
 Located in South Iceland, it is not right along Road 1 thus people overlook it and rush to the famous Jökulsárlón.
 I think a stop here is really worth it as you are closer to the glacier, with interesting background mountains and surrounded by significantly less tourists.
 You can enjoy a quiet moment.
-It breathes peace and tranquillity.
+It breathes peace and tranquility.

 PLANNING TIPS - Fjallsarlon Iceland

 - 10km west of Jökulsárlón, from Road 1, a road towards inland with a small sign leads to the glacier which you can see from far away (1.5 km North of Ring road)